Financial-Times/origami/apps/website/_tutorials/new-component/create-a-new-component-part-6.md

 ## Part six: Storybook

-In part six we learnt how to make storybook demo for `o-example` component, covering:
+In part six we learnt how to make a storybook demo for `o-example` component, covering:
 - How to start storybook server for development for different brands.
-- what are TSX template and how to write them.
+- What are TSX template and how to write them.
-- Initialising JavaScript for TSX template.
+- Initialising component JavaScript in React.
-- Using storybook controls to create theming for the component.
+- Using storybook controls to demo theming for the component.

 In part seven we'll look at writing tests for our component.
 [Continue to part seven](/documentation/tutorials/create-a-new-component-part-7).